Today, we live in a world that is increasingly relying on referrals in pretty much every decision we make.

 Jillian Haslam Bio

-Jillian is a qualified speaking coach with distinction, and has had a 20 year career in banking, including working with executives at board level.
-Barclays, Bank of America, and the Royal Bank of Scotland are some of the names on her impressive list of clients.
+is a Motivational Speaker and a coach with distinction, and has had a 20 year career in banking, including working with executives at board level.
+Bank of England.
+RBS, Nova Nordisk.
+McDonalds and The University of Cambridge are some of the names on her impressive list of clients.

 Born and raised in abject poverty in Calcutta – Jillian is a truly inspirational and professional keynote speaker.
-She uses her experience and motivational stories to inspire others to face their fears.
-With her motivational words and her warmth, she engages and empathises with you helping you to wake up, inspire you to do better and be more confident.
+She uses her experience and motivational stories to inspire others to face their fears using the power of resilience, something she calls “He Irrepressible Mind.”.
+With her motivational words and her warmth, she engages and empathises with her audience.
+She has received some of the most amazing testimonials from Corporates, universities & schools alike.
+To review some of these, please visit https://jillianhaslam.com/testimonials/